paulito-bandito/Environmental-Monitoring-System/README.md

 2. Web Syndication: via SOAP Web Services.
 It accesses the data through the database, or through the folder specified to contain the JPEG images.
 3. The Desk Top Client: this is a WPF client that accessess the Web Services.
 4. The Database Script: Needs to be set up on a server and it's IP address specified in the "dao.properties" file in both Web and Data Logging projects (because it is a property file, you don't need to recompile)
+5. The Software Requirement Specification (SRS) Document used to develop and illustrate the workings of this software.
+It contains the Intent, Use Cases, Class Diagrams, Sequence Diagrams, Entity Relationship Diagrams (ERD), and graphical Mock Ups used to develop this project.

 ## * Please note, this is a prototype and had the following issues! * ##

 ### 6.4.1 Registering new devices into the system ###